 The City of St. Petersburg Municipal Beach lot is smack dab in the heart of Treasure Island at 112th Avenue beachside.
 At 104th Avenue, just south of the Bilmar Beach Resort, Gulf Front Park has a lot with 62 metered spots.
 You'll also find 34 metered spaces at the Ring-Billed Gull Lot at 81st Avenue, plus several smaller beach access points spanning from 126th-120th Avenue and 103rd-99th Avenue.
 Explore the island's popular restaurants and shops by parking at the City's Community Center parking lot with 99 metered spaces located at 106th Avenue and Park Place.

 Immediately south of the John’s Pass Bridge sits a small sand lot on the western end of 127th Avenue with free parking.
 A similar hidden gem is at 101st Avenue, just south of the Jefferson Motel Apartments.

 Heading south on Gulf Boulevard, veer right at the 7-Eleven (just past 98th Avenue) onto West Gulf Boulevard, and you’ve arrived at Sunset Beach.
 There is one primary beach lot located at 77th Avenue with 52 metered spaces.
 Farther down West Gulf Boulevard are several small lots at 79th, 80th and 81st Avenues.
 Additionally, Caddy's Waterfront is a popular restaurant/bar that’s right on the sand and offers paid and valet parking.

 St. Pete Beach

 Turn west from Gulf Boulevard onto 71st Avenue, go three blocks to Beach Plaza, turn south and you’ll see Upham Beach Park (a fee is charged).
 Farther south is the huge St. Pete Municipal Beach Access lot (a fee is charged), on Gulf Boulevard between 46th and 48th avenues, across from Dolphin Village Shopping Center.

 Street parking begins on Gulf Way at 22nd Avenue and extends south to 1st Avenue.
 You’re more apt to find available spaces in the far northern and far southern areas of Pass-a-Grille Beach.
-Most of Gulf Way features angled spots on the beach side and parallel spaces on the east side of the street.
+Most of Gulf Way features angled spots on the beach side (note that the spaces on the east side of the street will be open to residents only).
 There are pay stations at the walkways onto the beach.